RobBundy2002/ResumeGPT/DEPLOYMENT.md

    ```

 2. **Test the frontend:**
-   - Visit your GitLab Pages URL
+   - Visit your GitHub Pages URL
    - Try uploading a resume and analyzing it

 ## 🔍 Troubleshooting

 ### Frontend Issues
-- **CORS errors**: Make sure backend CORS is configured for your GitLab Pages domain
+- **CORS errors**: Make sure backend CORS is configured for your GitHub Pages domain
 - **API not found**: Check the `REACT_APP_API_URL` environment variable

 ### Backend Issues